 - The barbell will appear longer.

-- The barbell will become shallower.
+- The fistula will become shallower.

 - The holes of the piercing will move.

-- There may be redness or scarring, around the holes.
+- There may be redness or scarring around the holes.

 - The jewelry may start to hang differently.